RDM

 buff and the backflip movement is a tell for the enemy that you are about to use a finisher and they may anticipate the damage and

-Guard.
-Respect this information and hold your damage or switch targets. - Rationing: RDM relies on movement to both kill and survive, make sure not use all your charges for damage and leave yourself with no escape.
+melee combo to throw the enemy off. - Rationing: RDM relies on movement to both kill and survive, make sure not use all your charges for damage and leave yourself with no escape.

 Corps-a-Crops